Is print dead? Or just changing?

 Does this mean that the publishing industry needs to find the right approach to printed publications that are also financially viable?
 Certainly.
 But we see some new trends evolving: niche publications and businesses using print publications as a means of getting more attention and reaching a valuable target audience in an increasingly crowded and loud digital space.

-So, to answer this question and to thank you for sticking with me til the very end; no, print is not dead!
+So, to answer this question and to thank you for sticking with me till the very end; no, print is not dead!
 It’s just evolving in creative ways.
-All to deliver the best content to the the right audiences.
+All to deliver the best content to the right audiences.

 Leave A Comment